|Nutritional Guidelines (per serving)|

 Any frittata is a great idea for a quick, inexpensive, last minute breakfast, lunch, or dinner recipe.
-I often make one when I don't really want to cook, but don't want to go out to eat either.
-But this recipe for Carbonara Frittata uses up leftovers too!
+We often make one when we don't really want to cook, but don't want to go out to eat either.
+But this recipe for carbonara frittata uses up leftovers too!

-Whenever I make Spaghetti Carbonara, I always have some left over.
-I usually reheat it in the microwave for lunch the next day.
-But this time I thought - why not add it to a frittata?
-I also wanted to make a baked frittata for as little work as possible.
+Whenever we make spaghetti carbonara, we always have some left over.
+We usually reheat it in the microwave for lunch the next day.
+But this time we thought - why not add it to a frittata?
+We also wanted to make a baked frittata for as little work as possible.
 That also means you can use no butter or oil in the recipe at all.
 What a hit!

 All you need to serve with this wonderful recipe is some fresh fruit (peeled clementines are a nice fresh and sweet contrast), some orange juice, and milk or coffee.

 - 1-1/2 cups grated Swiss, Monterey Jack, or Havarti cheese